After a successful ECG recording, you will receive one of the following information:

 - You may have an arrhythmia other than AFib the app cannot classify,

-- Your heart rate is below 50 bpm or above 100 bpm.
+- Your heart rate is below 50 bpm.

 - A heart rate can be low because of certain medications or if electrical signals are not properly conducted through the heart.
 Training to be an elite athlete can also lead to a low heart rate.